 Non-Permanent Community Corrections Officer 2

-The Washington State Department of Corrections is seeking a highly motivated and qualified individual for the position of Non-Permanent Community Corrections Officer 2 at the Longview Field Office.
-This non-permanent position is expected to last 3 months but may be extended as necessary.
+The Washington State Department of Corrections is seeking a highly motivated and qualified individual for the position of Non-Permanent Community Corrections Officer 2 at the West Vancouver Field Office.
+This non-permanent position is expected to last 3-6 months.